 Some treats and chew toys claim to remove plaque and tartar in pets.
 Every cat is different though – so experiment with a treat or toy and see if you notice a difference.

 Keep in mind that these products only work as a supplement to dental care.
 You can also ask your vet for recommendations that would be safe for your cat.

 Most people say that raw and canned foods are causes of cat bad breath.
 Dry food may be included in the cat’s diet since it is said to reduce tartar.

 Make sure that you choose high-protein food with real meat and lots of water to avoid dehydration and other problems.

 5. Visit the Vet Regularly.

-The easiest and most effective way to get rid of cat breath, to clean their teeth, and to fight tooth decay is to use Pet Oral Hygiene Solution.
+The easiest and most effective way to get rid of cat breath, to clean their teeth, and to fight tooth decay is to use a Pet Dental Water Additive.
 All it takes is one capful in their drinking water each day!
 That’s it.